tonycoco/biznz/README.md

 ## The Saga

-There are 2 parts available so far.
+There are 2 parts available so far...

 - [Part 1: The API and CMS](PART_1.md)
 - [Part 2: The Front-End](PART_2.md)